 While this strategy is not always an option, some pensions can be deferred beyond formal retirement.
 Like social security, it may make sense to coordinate a start to the income a few years or months into retirement.
 Like social security, the decision revolves around income needs, accumulated cash savings, and expenses.
 Additionally, economic considerations, such as a low-interest rate environment, could present opportunities for continued deferral for a possible higher payout as interest rates rise.
 Deferral of guaranteed income may also open up opportunities for affecting Roth conversions, selling appreciated stock, and efficient Real Estate changes.

 There is a little-known provision in deferred retirement plans (i.e., 401(k), 457s, 403(b)) that gives individuals still working (when RMDs are required to start) that allows a “working exception” to take the RMD.
 In some cases, it can make sense for semi-retired individuals to work to qualify for this deferral.

 Once retired and income is no longer coming in, on paper, your profile may not be as attractive to banks as while working.
 Showing accumulated assets helps, but banks like to see reliable income.
 When applying for a loan, such as refinancing for a cash-out refi or purchase, consider holding off retirement until after the loan is in place.
 That way, you put yourself in the most favorable position possible to get the lowest rate possible.

-#2 Having enough cash
+#2 Having enough liquidity

 Upon retirement, several planning opportunities may present themselves.
-Having the cash on hand to get by can allow one to take advantage of planning tactics and preserve the just after retirement “fun money” fund.
+Having the cash on hand to get by can allow one to take advantage of planning tactics and preserve the just-after-retirement “fun money” fund.